activescott/scott.willeke.com/README.md

-Repo for my personal website.
+This is my personal website.
+You'd probably rather view it at **http://scott.willeke.com**